 Like most artists, I have a long list of items on my To Be Purchased list.
 Top on that list are colored pencils.

-Among my most desired colored pencils are Faber-Castell Polychromos pencils.
+Faber-Castell Polychromos pencils are among my most desired colored pencils.
 I’ve wanted to try these oil-based colored pencils since first learning of them years ago.

-Another pencil high on my list is Caran d’ache Luminance pencils and my curiosity was first sparked by this video review.
+Caran d’ache Luminance pencils are also high on my list and my curiosity was first sparked by this video review.